 In such rocky circumstances, AstrillVPN’s security provided by its double VPN function serves as its saving grace.
 It employs 256-bit AES encryption along with advanced VPN protocols such as OpenVPN UDP and TCP.
 Furthermore, its extensive server network covers about 107 cities across 57 countries and provides you with the ability to bypass geo-restrictions.
 However, it comes with a cost, and you need to have a premium subscription to access AstrillVPN’s Double VPN functionalities.

-Is Double VPN Safe?
+How Safe Is the Double VPN Feature?

 A double VPN guarantees safety since there is absolutely no way of decrypting your data traffic and your real IP address remains private; hence, ensuring anonymity.
 Double VPN configuration further enhances the security provided by a regular VPN connection since it adds an additional server to the mix.